Journey Through Mongolia and Russia small group tour

 Overview: Today we further explore the park by visiting some ancient stone monuments of Ongot and local herder families for a nomadic lifestyle experience.
 We then drive east past Ulaan Baatar to Gun Galuut reserve, located approx 120 km from of the capital city.
 On the way we stop at the biggest equestrian statue to Chinggis Khaan and visit the 13th century village.

 We enjoy dinner and sleep overnight at the Gun Galuut ger camp.
 This will be home for a total of two nights.

 Accommodation: 2 nights at Gun Galuut ger camp

 Note: no single accommodation is available at Ger camps.

-Overview: Full day exploring the park, where some 200 big horn argali sheep found refuge.
-The park is also home to many rare birds including White napped and Siberian cranes.
-Today we will also visit to a local herder family.
+Overview: We have a full day to explore the park, where some 200 big horn argali sheep find refuge.
+The park is also home to many rare birds including the White Naped and Siberian Cranes.
+Today we will also visit a local herder family.